Item - 2024.IE16.4

 Tracking Status

-• This item will be considered by Infrastructure and Environment Committee on September 27, 2024.
-It will be considered by City Council on October 9, 2024, subject to the actions of the Infrastructure and Environment Committee.
+- This item was considered by Infrastructure and Environment Committee on September 27, 2024 and was adopted with amendments.
+It will be considered by City Council on October 9, 2024.

 IE16.4 - Congestion Management Plan 2023 - 2026 - Fall Update